alliedvision/gst-vmbsrc/README.md

 ## Installation
 GStreamer plugins become available for use in pipelines, when GStreamer is able to load the shared library containing the desired element.
 GStreamer typically searches the directories defined in `GST_PLUGIN_SYSTEM_PATH`.
-If this variable is not defined, the default paths of the system wide GStreamer installation, as well as the `~/.local/share/gstreamer-<GST_API_VERSION>/plugins` directory of the current user are searched.
-Installing the `vimbasrc` element is therefore simply a matter of placing the compiled shared library into this search path and letting GStreamer load it.

-### Installation dependencies
-As the shared library containing the `vimbasrc` element  is dynamically linked, its linked dependencies must be loadable.
-As GStreamer itself is likely installed system wide, the dependencies on glib and GStreamer libraries should already be satisfied.

-In order to satisfy the dependency on `libVimbaC.so` the shared library needs to be placed in an appropriate entry of the `LD_LIBRARY_PATH`.
-The exact method for this is a matter of preference and distribution dependant.
-On Ubuntu systems one option would be to copy `libVimbaC.so` into `/usr/local/lib` or to add the directory containing `libVimbaC.so` to the `LD_LIBRARY_PATH` by adding an appropriate `.conf` file to `/etc/ld.so.conf.d/`.

-Correct installation of `libVimbaC.so` can be checked, by searching for its file name in the output of `ldconfig -v` (e.g.: `ldconfig -v | grep libVimbaC.so`).
-Alternatively correct loading of dependent shared libraries can be checked with `ldd` (e.g. `ldd libgstvimbasrc.so`).
+By setting this variable to a directory and placing the shared library file in it, GStreamer will pick up the `vimbasrc` element for use.

+The `vimbasrc` element uses VimbaC.
+In order to be usable the VimbaC shared library therefore needs to also be loadable when the element is started.
+The VimbaC library is provided as part of the Vimba SDK.

+More detailed installation instructions for Linux and Windows can be found in the `INSTALLING.md` file in this repository.

 ## Usage
 **The vimbasrc plugin is still in active development.
 Please keep the _Known issues and limitations_